Clinical Pharmacokinetics

 Methotrexate (High-Dose)

-Monitoring: Obtain levels at 24, 48, 72 h post infusion start
+Sampling: Based on patient's specific protocol; levels typically at 24, 48, 72 (and 96) h post infusion start

 Leucovorin rescue: Continue until MTX level <0.1 µmol/L